alilas12/vue-interview/README.md

 **Would**
 - Works in IE11 without bugs.
 - If you refresh the page, the content is still the same. **Including the items you added!**
+- The footer should stick to the bottom if the content is smaller then the viewport.

+**Extra mile**
+- If you `Add` a new to do list `Item`.
+The content must be encrypted using the `sha-256` algorithm.
+- If you click a to do list `Item`.
+Show a popup with the decrypted content.